-In a 12-day laboratory cardiovascular study, 4 healthy male conscious telemeterized Beagle dogs approximately 2-4 years old were administered STELFONTA as a single intravenous infusion.
-Treatment consisted of four groups: vehicle control and STELFONTA at doses of 0.01, 0.025 and 0.075 mg/kg body weight.
+Endowatory Cardiovascular study, theelthy male conscious telemeterized Beagle dogs approximately 2-4 years old were administered STELFONTA as a single intravenous influsion.
+Treatment consisted of four groups: vehicle control and STELFONTA at dows of 0.01, 0.025 and 0.025 mg/kg body weight.
 All four dogs received all treatments with at least a 3-day wash-out period.

-All dogs survived the study and there were no STELFONTA-related All dogs survived the study and there were no STELFONTA-related effects on body temperatures, blood pressure, or electrocardiograms.
-The following were observed only after administration of STELFONTA in all dose groups: salivation, vocalization, incoordination, tremors, red feces, and decreased feces output.
-Retching, vomiting, incoordination, and changes in activity levels (increased and decreased) occurred in the 0.075 mg/kg group only.
-Tachycardia was seen for the first 2.5 hours after the 0.075 mg/kg dose only.
-The following were observed after administration of control or STELFONTA: excessive panting, decreased appentin activity leves for the offense rouge.
-All dose tor upits the senseting and limited usage (smalling of fense rouge.
-All dose tor upits) appetite, and limited usage/swelling of leg or paw.
-All dogs lost weight during the study.
+All dogs survived the study and there were no STEUFONTA-related All dogs survived the study and there were no STELFONTA-related effects on body temperatures, blood pressure, or electrocardiograms.
+The following were observed only after administration of STELFONTA in all dose groups: salivation, vocalization, incoordination, tremors, red feecs, and decreased feecs output.
+Retricting, vomining, incoordination, and changes in activity levels (increased and decreased) occurred in the 0.075 mg/kg group only.
+Tachycardia was seen for the first 2.5 hours after the 0.025 mg/kg dose only.
+The following were observed after administration of control or STELFONTA: excessive panting, decreased appetite, and limited usage/swelling of leg or paw.
+All dogs lost weight doning the study.
 Clinical signs resolved around 4 hours post dosing.
+Pilat Field Study Pilot Field Study

-Pilot Field Study
+In a 28-day unmasked field study, 10 client-owned dogs, 5-14 years old were administered tiglianol tiglate (non-commercial formulation) once as an intratumoral injection at a dose of 0.5 mg tiglianol tiglate per cubic centimeter (cm2) of tumor volume, not exceeding 0.25 mg/kg body weigh (maximum dose of 5 mg).
+One dog was enrolled a second time to treat a second mask cell tumor after successful treatment of the first tumor.
+See home motion to successful treatment of the first period and and and and the second time to the second period and the second period and the second period to the second period between the second period period between the second period between the second period between the second period between the second period period between the second period period between the second period period period between the second period pharmacokinetic results from this study under Clinical Pharmacology.

-In a 28-day unmasked field study, 10 client-owned dogs, 6-14 years old were administered tigilanol tiglate (non-commercial formulation) once as an intratumoral injection at a dose of 0.5 mg tigilanol tiglate per cubic centimeter (cm3) of tumor volume, not exceeding 0.25 mg/kg body weight (maximum dose of 5 mg).
-One dog was enrolled a second time to treat a second mast cell tumor after successful treatment of the first tumor.
-See pharmacokinetic results from this study under Clinical Pharmacology.
-The most common observations after tigilanol tiglate administration were injection site reactions including necrosis, swelling (localized edema and edema extending well beyond the tumor injection site), pain, restlessness, inflammation, erythema, bleeding ulcerations, bruising/ resuessness, imnamination, ery mema, breeding ucerations, bruising/ discolorations, sloughing of tissue, open wound, mild drainage, malodor, and presence of granulation tissue.
-Three dogs experienced dermatitis with or without skin necrosis in a region nearby but distinct from the tumor injection site.
-One dog experienced non-weight bearing lameness, muscle atrophy and enlarged popliteal lymph node.
+The most common observations after tigilanol tiglate administration were injection site rescloses including neorosis, swelling (localized edema and edema extending well beyond the tumor injection site), pain, restlessness, inflammation, erythema, bleeding ulcerations, bruising/ discoloration, sloughing of tissue, open wound, mild drainage, malodor, and presence of granulation tissue.
+Three dogs experienced dermatitis with or without skin necrosis in a region nearby but distinct from the which are winnoction site.
+One dog experienced non-weight bearing americas, muscle atrophy and enlarged popliteal lymph node.
 One dog vomited after administration.
 Three dogs required longer healing times beyond 28 days, with the longest requiring 5 months.
-Hypoalbuminemia was observed in 5 days with by nonortoinemia observed in 1 of these 5 days observed in 5 dogs with hypoproteinemia observed in 1 of these 5 dogs on Day 7 and was resolved by Day 28.
+Hypoalburninemia was observed in 5 dogs with hypoproteinemia observed in 1 of these 5 dogs on Day 7 and was resolved by Day 28.